5 common misconceptions about apprenticeships in Gloucestershire

 Gloucestershire College

 Gloucestershire College is an innovative provider of professional and technical training, offering courses and apprenticeships for school leavers, adults and businesses across its campuses in Cheltenham, Gloucester and the Forest of Dean.
-Awarded Gloucestershire’s Apprenticeship Training Provider of the Year 2020, the college works with more than 1,000 employers to deliver bespoke training programmes, ensuring businesses have the right skills and staff for growth.
+Awarded Gloucestershire’s Apprenticeship Training Provider for three consecutive years and AAC National Digital Apprenticeship Provider of the Year 2024, the college works with more than 1,000 employers to deliver bespoke training programmes, ensuring businesses have the right skills and staff for growth.

 Offering an extensive range of opportunities, from Level 2 diplomas right up to degree level qualifications in sectors spanning engineering, construction, hospitality, professional services and even cyber security, apprenticeships are a fantastic way to learn new skills, with a whole host of benefits for businesses, too.